learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 ## Pagination and URL Hacking

 Now that you have successfully scraped one page of books, the next logical step is to extrapolate this to successive pages.
-In general, the two most common approaches are to search for a button that will take you to the next page or to investigate the structure of the page URLS.
+In general, the two most common approaches are to search for a button that will take you to the next page or to investigate the structure of the page URLs.
 For example, at the bottom of the page you should see a button like this:

 <img src="images/pager.png" width = "800">